uguraltinsoy/UgreenNAS-SDK/README.md

 ```
 UGREEN is a private API document for NAS Servers and is NOT AN OFFICIAL DOCUMENT!
 ```
 I haven't figured out how to generate the hash cipher yet, so for now we are borrowing the token from the system.
-According to UGREEN Support, it is encrypted with SHA512 and AES, please contact us if you find the solution
+According to UGREEN Support, it is encrypted with SHA512 and AES, please contact us if you find the solution.
+If I can encode the password, I will turn it into a library

 ## Steps to get Static Token
 ### Step 1 Login desktop
 ![step1](https://i.imgur.com/3uM8Fdn.png)